U.S. Alerts

 Night

-Friday Night: A 40 percent chance of snow showers before midnight.
-Mostly cloudy, then gradually becoming mostly clear, with a low around 17.
+Friday Night: A slight chance of showers and thunderstorms before 9pm, then a slight chance of showers between 9pm and midnight.
+Mostly cloudy, with a low around 61.
+Chance of precipitation is 20%.

 Saturday